I Want to be Remembered for This

 And so, the holidays have arrived, and all of us arrive with our own traditions of bringing light to the darkness.
 My tradition just happens to be Christmas, but I am so interested in the vast variety of traditions around the world.
 I would love to hear about yours.

 However, we choose to spend this time, may it be with love and joy and yes, sadness too, for all of our losses.
 May we say yes to what is important and meaningful and no to the things that no longer matter to us.

 I do urge you, nonetheless, to celebrate all that is good in your lives and not succumb to the cynicism and despair that can so easily gather in a crowd of sorrows.
 Find your people, those who light you up, and be that light to others.

 Warmest wishes, Trudy

 I took this photo of the tree in old Quebec City, a few years ago.
 As I roamed around this magical winter wonderland, delightful surprises emerged around every corner.
-This is my favourite image from that day.
+This is my favorite image from that day.